Introduction to the Subject & Team

 Our vision is to inspire our students to be the thinkers, writers and creators of tomorrow, as we hold the keys to developing their literacy, creativity and curiosity to ensure them success in the wider world.
 We aim to build a nurturing learning environment that supports an ethos of resilience, confidence and self-belief through our shared commitment and determination; our students are challenged to take a glimpse through our windows of opportunity, as we hand them their own set of keys for a successful future.

 In addition to core English lessons, we offer a range of extra-curricular activities and opportunities.
-These include a weekly Key Stage 3 Creative Writing Club, a Sixth Form study group, additional study support sessions after school and participation in multiple national writing competitions.
-We also run some exciting educational trips including theatre trips to productions such as An Inspector Calls, Poetry Live and Macbeth.
+These include Film Club and a Creative Writing Club, which has participated in a number of national writing competition recently,with great success.
+We also run a Sixth Form study group, additional study support sessions after school, as well as exciting educational trips including theatre trips to productions such as An Inspector Calls, and Hamlet.

 Course Content at Key Stage 3